This collection of statements provides you with our stance on pressing addiction issues.

 Currently, only one in 10 people with alcohol or drug addiction receive treatment.
 In states where marijuana is legalized, we can expect more people to use the drug and consequently develop a marijuana use disorder.
 The problem is especially concerning for adolescents; marijuana is the primary drug used by most teens admitted to addiction treatment programs.
 Increasing the number of people with marijuana problems will place additional demands on a treatment system that is already severely under-resourced; as a result, a greater percentage of people who need treatment will not receive it.
 It is incumbent on states that are considering legalizing marijuana to commit resources to offer effective prevention and treatment services for those who are at risk of or develop a marijuana use disorder.

-The National Center on Addiction and Substance Abuse encourages research on the medicinal value of marijuana and the use of any U.S. Food and Drug Administration (FDA)-approved medications derived from marijuana or containing cannabinoids.
-However, The National Center on Addiction and Substance Abuse opposes state “medical marijuana” laws because they bypass the FDA review process.
+Center on Addiction encourages research on the medicinal value of marijuana and the use of any U.S. Food and Drug Administration (FDA)-approved medications derived from marijuana or containing cannabinoids.
+However, the Center opposes state “medical marijuana” laws because they bypass the FDA review process.

 The FDA’s process for approving new drugs is the current standard for verifying that a medication is safe and effective for a particular indication.
 The FDA evaluates data on the safety, efficacy, dosage and side effects of new medicines and oversees the manufacturing process to ensure quality control and proper labeling.
 Without FDA review, there is no centralized evaluation of the evidence to determine whether a drug works to treat a specific condition and what dose is safe and effective.